 The early years were scrappy.
 Small production runs, grassroots marketing, and a team of athletes who were more friends than sponsored pros.
 But the skis were good — playful, well-built, and distinctly different from the stiff, heavy freeride planks dominating the market at the time.
 Faction proved you could build a serious ski that didn't take itself too seriously.

-The Candide Effect
+The Candide Years

 The Product Lines

-CT Series: The Do-Everything Ski
+Studio Series: The Do-Everything Ski

 Prodigy Series: The Park Ski